-During Fennec 2011 six different instruments were used to measure size distribution, as described in Section 2, covering the size range 0.1 to 300 μm diameter.
-Of these, the PCASP, CDP and CIP operated consistently during the whole campaign (see Rosenberg et al. (2012) for details of calibration and errors).
-Very large particles were measured during Fennec 2011, with effective diameter of the full size distribution ranging from 2.3 to 19.4 μm (Ryder et al., 2013b).
-Examples of different types of size distribution are shown in Figure 4.
+During Fennec 2011 six different instruments were used to measure size distribution, as described in Sect.
+2, covering the size range of 0.1 to $300 \,\mu\text{m}$ diameter.
+Of these, the PCASP, CDP and CIP operated consistently during the whole campaign (see Rosenberg et al., 2012, for details of calibration and errors).
+Very large particles were measured during

+Fennec 2011, with the effective diameter of the full size distribution ranging from 2.3 to 19.4 μ m (Ryder et al., 2013b).
+Examples of different types of size distribution are shown in Fig. 4.
 The solid lines show measurements from flight b600 at around 700 m above ground level, under aerosol optical depths greater than 3.0 at 550 nm when the dust was being actively uplifted by strong winds and was encountered beneath 1 km above ground level.
-These were some of the largest particles encountered during Fennec 2011, and the size distribution shows a strong coarse and giant mode present with a broad peak in volume concentration from around 10 to 60 μm.
-Contrastingly, b612 (dashed lines) shows more aged dust (24-48 hours based on satellite imagery) which was well-mixed within the SABL up to 5 km, with optical depths at 550 nm of around 0.6.
-Here there are fewer particles across all sizes upwards of 0.5 μm compared to b600, and the peak volume concentration is now at 10 μm diameter, reflecting a shift to lower number concentrations and fewer coarse particles as dust is mixed vertically through the entire SABL, and larger particles are deposited during transport as well as dispersion decreasing the total number concentration.
-Ryder et al. (2013a) examine the effects of vertical mixing and transport on dust properties further.
-Interestingly, at smaller sizes than 0.5 μm there are more particles in the case of b612, which gives the size distribution a flatter shape than b600.
-This may be due to different dust sources, soil types and uplift wind speeds acting initially.
+These were some of the largest particles encountered during Fennec 2011, and the size distribution shows a strong coarse and giant mode present with a broad peak in volume concentration from around 10 to 60 μ m.
+Contrastingly, b612 (dashed lines) shows more aged dust (24-48 h based on satellite imagery) which was well-